 Dedicated bike paths are quite expensive to build.
 According to a study prepared for the Federal Highways Administration, so-called separated bikeway projects can cost between $536,664 and $4,293,320 per mile to construct.

 Even creating bicycle lanes by simply painting lanes on existing streets can be expensive, as considerable planning time is involved.
 Estimates begin at $5,000 per mile for these and go much higher.
-Bicycle lanes are helpful for cyclists, but as they are not separated from traffic they are not as safe as dedicated bike paths.
-Motorists can veer or back into bicycle lanes, causing accidents and sometimes deaths.
+Bicycle lanes are helpful, but as they are not separated from traffic they are less safe than dedicated bike paths.
+Motorists sometimes veer or back into bicycle lanes, causing accidents and sometimes deaths.

 When new bicycle lanes for existing streets are proposed by city planners, citizens can object.
 Marking off bicycle lanes on both sides of the street can cause existing streets to lose a traffic lane, or lose parking.
 The prospect of increasing traffic congestion can infuriate local businesses and drivers.

-When compared to constructing new bike lanes or bike paths on existing streets, sidewalks are a bargain.
+When compared to constructing new bike lanes or bike paths on existing streets, sidewalks are an impressive bargain.
 It would cost absolutely nothing to construct these “ready-made” bike paths, because millions of miles of sidewalks are already built.
-Admittedly, some patches of sidewalk are in ill repair, but fixing sidewalks which are broken will surely be easier than finding, funding and constructing all-new bike paths.
+Admittedly, some stretches of sidewalk are in ill repair, but fixing sidewalks which are broken is easier than finding, funding and constructing all-new bike paths.

 Most sidewalks are at least five feet wide, approximately the size of a bike lane.
 This is wide enough for a bicycle to safely pass a pedestrian, using a bell to alert them if necessary.
 It is also wide enough for two bicycles to safely pass going opposite directions.

-Miles of existing sidewalks are not used much at all by pedestrians, especially in suburban areas since most of America’s newer cities were built around the idea of accommodating people in cars.
+Miles of existing sidewalks are not used much at all by pedestrians, especially in suburban areas.
+Indeed, most of America’s newer cities were built around the idea of accommodating people in cars.

-At present, no federal law governs the use of sidewalks by pedestrians but many states and cities have laws or ordinances governing their use.
-Existing state laws are often conflicting or contradictory, and some states or cities have no law that deals with this at all.
+At present, no federal law governs the use of sidewalks by bicyclists but many states and cities have laws or ordinances governing their use.
+Existing state laws are often conflicting or contradictory, and some states or cities have no laws that deals with this at all.

 New York City has many on-street bike routes, but it prohibits cyclists from riding on sidewalks.
 Seattle allows bicycle riders to use sidewalks as long as they yield to pedestrians and bike safely.
 Minneapolis permits cycling on sidewalks except in business districts where pedestrian traffic is often heaviest, and where people may be carrying packages or trying to manage children.
 San Francisco allows only children under the age of 13 to ride on sidewalks.

 Pedestrians are the intended users of sidewalks, of course, and when encountered, they must be avoided by cyclists.
 In cities where cycling on the sidewalk is permitted, laws require riders to not interfere with pedestrians, to obey traffic signals, and to make an audible signal before passing others.
-Of course, when riding on a sidewalk, it’s important to maintain a safe speed and to be considerate of others.
+Of course, it’s important to maintain a safe speed and to be considerate of others.

-Like walking, cycling is one of the greenest alternatives to driving, and many cities are busily working bike paths and bike lanes into their plans, or at least thinking about it.
-Compared to driving, cycling reduces air pollution and also increases physical fitness.
+Cycling is one of the greenest alternatives to driving, and many cities are busily working bike paths and bike lanes into their plans, or at least thinking about it.
 In the future, bicycle ridership for commuting and other practical purposes is likely to increase.

-Across the sea in Amsterdam, there are already more bicycles in the city than people.
+Across the sea, Amsterdam has more bicycles in the city than people.
 An estimated 68 percent of all traffic to and from work and school is done on bicycles.
-No city in the U.S. is anywhere close to that, but many American cities are strongly encouraging cycling.
+No city in the U.S. is anywhere close to that, but many American cities are encouraging cycling.
 According to People for Bikes, America’s ten most bike-friendly cities are Boulder, Colorado; Fort Collins, Colorado; Eugene, Oregon; Manhattan, New York; Arlington, Virginia; Lawrence, Kansas; Brooklyn, New York; Portland, Oregon; Madison, Wisconsin; and Minneapolis, Minnesota.

-As it stands, in many neighborhoods around the United States, millions of miles of sidewalks stand empty almost all the time.
-These are empty monuments to our car crazy, gas-guzzling culture.
-Making empty sidewalks legally available for use by cyclists is common sense, and it could be accomplished by federal law.
+As it stands, in many neighborhoods around the United States, millions of miles of sidewalks stand empty almost all the time, empty monuments to our car crazy, gas-guzzling culture.
+Making empty sidewalks available for use by cyclists is a common sense solution, and it could be accomplished by federal law.

 David Drum is a Los Angeles-based writer and cyclist.
 He is the author of several nonfiction books in the health area as well as the historical novel Heathcliff: The Lost Years, the story of Heathcliff’s adventures after he left Wuthering Heights.